Skip to main content Skip to secondary navigation

 (831) 655 6217 Larry dot crowder at stanford dot edu

-Dr. Crowder's research centers on predation and food web interactions, population and food web modeling, small-scale fisheries, dynamic ocean management and interdisciplinary approaches to marine conservation and policy.
+Larry Crowder is the Edward F. Ricketts Provostial Professor of Marine Ecology and Conservation at Hopkins Marine Station, Stanford Doerr School of Sustainability and a senior fellow at the Stanford Woods Institute for the Environment.
+He is also Affliated Faculty at Stanford Center for Ocean Solutions and Professor by Courtesy, Department of Biology.
+Previously, he was the Stephen Toth Professor of Marine Biology at Duke University.
+Dr. Crowder's research centers on predation and food web interactions, mechanisms underlying recruitment variation in fishes, population and food web modeling in conservation biology, and interdisciplinary approaches to marine conservation.
 He has studied food web processes in both freshwater and marine ecosystems, and has used observational, experimental, and modeling approaches to understand these interactions in an effort to improve management.
-He was Principal Investigator for a number of large interdisciplinary research projects including the OBIS SEAMAP (Spatial Ecological Analysis of Megavertebrate Animal Populations), and Project GLOBAL (Global Bycatch Assessment of Long-Lived Species).
-He has also directed and participated in a number of research, analysis, and synthesis groups at the National Center for Ecological Analysis and Synthesis (NCEAS) and for the National Research Council's Ocean Studies Board.
-His recent research has focused on marine conservation, including research on bycatch, spatial ecological analysis, sustainable seafood, ecosystem-based management, marine spatial planning, and governance.
-He is a AAAS Fellow and was awarded Duke University's Scholar/Teacher of the year award in 2008-2009.
+He was principal investigator for a number of large interdisciplinary research projects including the South Atlantic Bight Recruitment Experiment (SABRE), OBIS SEAMAP (Spatial Ecological Analysis of Megavertebrate Animal Populations), and Project GLOBAL (Global Bycatch Assessment of Long-Lived Species).
+Current Interdisciplinary Projects include Dynamic Ocean Management in Costa Rica (DYNAMAR), Sea Turtle Research Experiment on the Thermal Corridor Hypothesis (STRETCH) and Traits-based tools to inform cross-jurisdictional fisheries management under climate change.
+He has also directed and participated in a number of research, analysis, and synthesis groups at the National Center for Ecological Analysis and Synthesis (NCEAS) and for the National Research Council’s Ocean Studies Board.
+His recent research has focused on marine conservation, including research on bycatch, spatial ecological analysis, nutrients and low oxygen, sustainable seafood, ecosystem-based management, marine spatial planning, and governance.
+He is a AAAS Fellow and was awarded Duke University’s Scholar/Teacher of the year award in 2008-2009.
+Larry was recently named National Geographic Explorer and received a lifetime achievement award from the International Sea Turtle Society.

 sea turtle